Prostate-Specific Antigen (PSA) Test

 Until recently, many doctors and professional organizations encouraged yearly PSA screening for men beginning at age 50.
 Some organizations recommended that men who are at higher risk of prostate cancer, including African American men and men whose father or brother had prostate cancer, begin screening at age 40 or 45.
-However, as more has been learned about both the benefits and harms of prostate cancer screening (see Questions 5 and 6), a number of organizations have begun to caution against routine population screening.
+However, as more has been learned about both the benefits and harms of prostate cancer screening, a number of organizations have begun to caution against routine population screening.
 Although some organizations continue to recommend PSA screening, there is widespread agreement that any man who is considering getting tested should first be informed in detail about the potential harms and benefits.

 Currently, Medicare provides coverage for an annual PSA test for all Medicare-eligible men age 50 and older.
 Many private insurers cover PSA screening as well.

 There is no specific normal or abnormal level of PSA in the blood.
 In the past, most doctors considered PSA levels of 4.0 ng/mL and lower as normal.
 Therefore, if a man had a PSA level above 4.0 ng/mL, doctors would often recommend a prostate biopsy to determine whether prostate cancer was present.

 However, more recent studies have shown that some men with PSA levels below 4.0 ng/mL have prostate cancer and that many men with higher levels do not have prostate cancer (1).
 In addition, various factors can cause a man’s PSA level to fluctuate.
 For example, a man’s PSA level often rises if he has prostatitis or a urinary tract infection.
 Prostate biopsies and prostate surgery also increase PSA level.
 Conversely, some drugs—including finasteride and dutasteride, which are used to treat BPH—lower a man’s PSA level.
 PSA level may also vary somewhat across testing laboratories.